 Article 2.
 The terminology

-1.The Forestry Management Information System - FORMISis all the forestry information and data codified in a logical structure to ensure the comprehensiveness and legal; managed by information technology that has enough ability to update, connect, and share information and data in order to serve the best for forestry management at all levels.is that enables
+1.The Management Information System for forestry sector – FORMIS comprises all the forestry information and data codified in a logical structure to ensure the comprehensiveness and legality; managed by information technology that has enough ability to update, connect, and share information and data in order to serve the forestry management at all levels.

-3Service oriented information system architecture .
+2. Centralised FORMIS platform is based on service oriented information architecture that enables integration of databases and applications of forestry data generated by various organisations and systems in a cost effective manner.

+3. Service oriented information system architecture means that all data and information integrated can be accessed and shared by users based on user specific access and user accounts.

-4. The data owner is an organisation that has the official information and data.
+4. The data owner is an organisation that has the official proprietary rights to the information and data.

 5. The data collection units have the function of collecting information and data.

-6. Data sresponsibilityfor the environment and database structure.
+6. Data custodian is an organisation that bears the responsibility for the developing and maintaining IT environment and database structure.

-7. Data sresponsibilityfor the of the data.
+7. Data steward is an organisation that bears the responsibility for the developing and maintaining the data form, context, and associated technical elements of data of the data.

-8. Information Technology of the Forestry Management Information System Sector: Be considered as the computer systems, computer equipment, transmission systems, LAN network, WAN systems and applications, the database (DB) system running on this network.
+8. Information Technology of the Forestry Management Information System Sector is considered as the computer systems, computer equipment, transmission systems, LAN network, WAN systems and applications, the database (DB) system running on this network.

 9. Network unit: is the local area network (LAN) at the units of the Vietnam Administration of Forestry including: servers, workstations, network equipment, transmission lines and other peripheral devices linked together.

-10. The network of the Vietnam Administration of Forestry: A wide area network (WAN) connects the unit networks of the administration.
+10. The network of the Vietnam Administration of Forestry: is A wide area network (WAN) that connects the unit networks of the administration.

+.

-Chapter
+Chapter 2

+PURPOSE OF MANAGEMENT INFORMATION SYSTEM

+Forestry management information system is a system with all forestry information and data, which is systematized under a rational architecture ensuring its holistics, systematization and legality.
+This system is governed by IT technologies, with capability in data/information updating, connecting and sharing, and thus will sufficiently provide the best information/data to forestry management at all levels

+The purpose of Management Information System is to ensure cost-effective management of data and information needed in executing the responsibilities and functions of the state management agencies in forestry sector, and stimulate the sustainable management of forests by providing forestry sector stakeholders easy access to forestry data and forestry related information.The FORMIS will contain data that is owned by the Government of Vietnam and maintained by the MARD, VNFOREST and provincial and local state management agencies.

+The system will contain official data approved by MARD or provincial or district state forest management agencies and used in the management of forestry agencies of for the purpose of forest management and forestry statistics

+FORMIS will also contain reference data from government service agencies, research- and educational organisations, projects, NGOs and other organisations.
+Such data will be integrated upon application from the data owner and upon approval of MARD.

+VNFOREST will inform users of the reliability of the data contained in the system.
+For this purpose VNFOREST will maintain a metadata registry with sufficient descriptions of the status and reliability of the individual datasets.

+hapter 3

-STRUCTURE OF
+STRUCTURE OF THE MANAGEMENT INFORMATION SYSTEM

 Article 3.
-Electronic information system of forestry management
+Electronic information system of forestry sector management

 1. The network and application systems served for forestry management at all levels